digitalist-se/directus-helm-chart/charts/directus/README.md

 ## Overrides for docker image

-We are overriding the docker defaults, moving `directus bootstrap` to an initContainer and only running `directus start` in the container.
+We are overriding the Docker defaults by moving `directus bootstrap` o an initContainer and only running `directus start` in the main container.

 ## Plan

-We are moving more and more configuration to `values.yaml` instead of requiring to set all `extraEnvVars`to make Directus run from the first install.
-This work is in progress, and bigger changes will reflect the version number of the chart.
+We are gradually moving more configuration settings to `values.yaml`  instead of requiring all `extraEnvVars` to be set during the initial installation of Directus.
+This work is in progress, and major changes will be reflected in the version number of the chart.